 Welcome to the world of family caregiving!
-If you are feeling a bit overwhelmed with what can be expected next as a family caregiver, these tips can help:
+If you are feeling a bit overwhelmed with what can be expected next as a family caregiver helping a loved one with a new diagnosis, these tips can help:

 - Prioritize organization.
 Create a folder in which to store important paperwork: prescription details, test results, contact information for doctors’ offices and also the pharmacy, and any other essential medical information.
 Start a journal to help note any changes in condition or concerns that arise as well as the details surrounding those changes.

 - Learn as much as you can in regards to the disease.
 The older adult’s doctor can provide you with educational materials and resources to help you know what to anticipate and to increase confidence in your family caregiving role.

 - Determine boundaries together.
 Talk with the senior about how much and what sort of help could be beneficial.
 It is natural to want to step in and take control.
 Nevertheless, it’s essential for the older adult to maintain as much control and independence as possible.

 - Put aside past hurts.
 A new diagnosis could cause old family dynamics to resurface.
 If unresolved issues are interfering with your ability to provide the best care, turn to the support of a professional therapist to effectively work through them.

 - Take care of yourself, too.
 Your own personal health and wellness are equally important.
 And, the level of care you provide can be affected if your own needs are not being met.
 Designate and prioritize time daily for self-care by seeking out and accepting help from others.